bitvora/haven/docs/verify.md

 Download the appropriate binary for your system along with the checksum files.

-## Obtaining GPG Keys
+## Obtaining PGP Keys

-Before verifying the binaries, you need to obtain the Haven GPG keys.
+Before verifying the binaries, you need to obtain the Haven PGP keys.
 You can do this in two ways:

 1. From the OpenPGP keyserver: